About Me

 Choral music was central to his musical upbringing, and this is reflected in his output.
 O radix Jesse was commissioned by the Choir of Grace Church, Newton (MA), and has been performed numerous times by the Choir of King’s College, London, also featuring on their CD Advent Carols from King’s College, London.
 O holy and ever-blessed Spirit, commissioned by The Chapel Choir of Gonville & Caius College, Cambridge, was broadcast on BBC Radio 3 from Belfast Cathedral. sunt etenim pennae volucres mihi was commissioned by medieval music specialists Discantus to accompany a program of polyphony from the 11th-century Winchester Troper; this was performed at venues across Western Europe including Paris’s Musée de Cluny, broadcast on Radio France Musique and NPO Radio 4 (Netherlands), and released on their album Music for a King: The Winchester Troper.

-Currently, he is Visiting Assistant Professor of Composition at Emory University.
-He recently completed a Postdoctoral Fellowship at New York University, where he previously obtained his PhD with a dissertation on Edgard Varese, and studied composition with Louis Karchin and Jaime Oliver de la Rosa.
+He has served on the faculties of Emory University and New York University, where he previously obtained his PhD with a dissertation on Edgard Varese, and studied composition with Louis Karchin and Jaime Oliver de la Rosa.
 During this time, he received the Dean’s Dissertation Fellowship, the Patricia Dunn Lehrman Fellowship, and a Global Research Initiative Fellowship to NYU Shanghai, and was nominated by his department for an Outstanding Teaching Award.
 He received a MMus in Composition with Distinction from the Guildhall School of Music and Drama, where he studied with Julian Anderson, and a BA in Music with Double-starred First Class honours from Emmanuel College, Cambridge, who also awarded him a Herchel Smith Scholarship to support a year of studies at Harvard University.

-He is a member of the Emory University Gamelan Ensemble, and the Atlanta Improvisers Orchestra, and a former member of NYU’s viol consort, The Teares of the Muses.
-He lives in Atlanta, Georgia, with his wife Laura, his cat Betsy, and his growing collection of instruments—the most recent additions being a guqin and a banjo.
+He lives in Brooklyn, NY, with his wife Laura, his cat Betsy, and his growing collection of instruments—the most recent additions being a guqin and a banjo.